devendra1007/devendra1007/README.md

 ## About My Work 💡

 I believe in leveraging the power of data to solve complex challenges and drive business innovation.
 Whether you need help with data analysis, predictive modeling, or machine learning, I am here to help.
-Feel free to reach out for a discovery call or just to connect and discuss the latest in data science!
+Feel free to reach out for a discovery call or just to connect and discuss the latest in data science and AI!

 > *"Data is the new oil."* – A guiding principle in my journey towards making data actionable and valuable. 🚀